cse-sim/cse/doc/src/records/dhwsys.md

 **wsDWashrDurF=*float***

 Draw duration factor for dishwasher fixture.
+This can be used to account for water discarded during warmup or otherwise adjust the draw volume.
+Because the values are at the fixture, the impact on hot water demand additionally depends on DHWUSE parameters.
+The value is applied by lengthening (or shortening) the draw duration.

 <%= member_table(
-  units: "",
+  units: "gal/draw",
   legal_range: "x $\\geq$ 0",
   default: "1.0",
   required: "No",